nelsonfigueroa/nelson.cloud/content/posts/2025-09-20-pulumi-with-s3-state-backend.md

 And just to double check, I can see that my previously empty S3 bucket now has contents created by the Pulumi CLI:

 <img src="/pulumi-with-s3-backend/s3-bucket-with-contents.webp" alt="S3 Bucket with Pulumi state contents" width="720" height="274" style="max-width: 100%; height: auto; aspect-ratio: 2236 / 850;" loading="lazy" decoding="async">

+Everything works!

+---

+If you're interested in setting up CI/CD with this setup, I wrote a post showing how to do so: [GitHub Actions for Pulumi with an AWS S3 Backend]({{< ref "/posts/2025-12-11-pulumi-github-actions-with-s3-backend.md" >}}).

 ## References
 - https://www.pulumi.com/docs/iac/download-install/